Simple-Robotics/proxqp_benchmark/README.md

 Note that the parallel option has not be tested for the paper benchmarks.

 ## Benchmark problems
-The problems are all randomly generated as described in the PROXQP paper.
+The problems are all randomly generated as described in the [ProxQP paper](https://arxiv.org/pdf/1711.08013.pdf).
 Problem instances include

 -   Inequality and Equality Constrained QP,